luisdknob/python-rotate-backups-os/README.rst

 Installation
 ------------

-The `rotate-backups-s3` package is available on PyPI_ which means installation should be as simple as:
+The `rotate-backups-os` package is available on PyPI_ which means installation should be as simple as:

 .. code-block:: sh

-   $ pip install rotate-backups-s3
+   $ pip install rotate-backups-os

 Usage
 -----

-There are two ways to use the `rotate-backups-s3` package: As the command line program ``rotate-backups-s3`` and as a Python API
+There are two ways to use the `rotate-backups-os` package: As the command line program ``rotate-backups-os`` and as a Python API
 The command line interface is described below.

 Command line
 ~~~~~~~~~~~~

 ..
-A DRY solution to avoid duplication of the `rotate-backups-s3 --help' text:
+A DRY solution to avoid duplication of the `rotate-backups-os --help' text:
 ..
 .. [[[cog
 .. from humanfriendly.usage import inject_usage